-Prior to Charter Investment acquiring the remaining interests it did not previously own in two of the three groups of Charter companies, namely CCA Group and CharterComm Holdings, LLC, as described below, the operating subsidiaries of the three groups of Charter companies were parties to separate management agreements with Charter Investment pursuant to which Charter Investment provided management and consulting services.
-The three groups which formerly comprised the companies managed by Charter Investment prior to our acquisition by Mr. Allen were as follows:
+Prior to Charter Investment acquiring the remaining interests it did not previously own in CCA Group and CharterComm Holdings, LLC, as described below, the operating subsidiaries were parties to separate management agreements with Charter Investment pursuant to which Charter Investment provided management and consulting services.
+The three groups which \formerly comprised the companies managed by Charter Investment prior to our acquisition by Mr. Allen were as follows: